eigenhombre/cl-oju/README.md

 I haven't needed to worry too much about comprehensiveness or performance, though PRs to improve either will be gratefully reviewed.
-I typically add these here when I reach for them out of habit while working in Common Lisp.
+I typically add functions here when I reach for them out of habit while working in Common Lisp.

 Note that I stick to the functional *interface* of familiar Clojure